Kym Gouchie BIO

 With ancestral roots in the Lheidli T’enneh, Cree and Secwépemc Nations, Kym Gouchie is fostering change through her music and art.
 Her music brings awareness to First Nations and women’s issues, promoting reconciliation and community building while reminding us that we are all in this together.
 Her stories are a testament to the human spirit, weaving together threads of her own journey from personal tragedy to triumph.

-Kym’s traditional hand drum, clean, crisp acoustic guitar and full-bodied voice make her a powerful solo artist who also performs as a duo, trio and full band.
+Winner of Stingray Music‘s Rising Star Award in 2019, Kym’s traditional hand drum, clean, crisp acoustic guitar and full-bodied voice make her a powerful artist who performs solo and with accompanists or full band.
 Traditional First Nations, folk, and country tones alongside poignant and inspirational lyrics capture the hearts of young and old — her genuine and heartfelt performances have a profound and sometimes emotional impact on her audience.

 Highlights in recent years include being one of four featured performers on BC Premier John Horgan’s LIVE online concert at the start of the Covid-19 pandemic lockdown and receiving Stingray Music’s “Rising Star” Award in the Indigenous category at Mundial Montreal’s international music conference in 2019.
 Her performance led to invitations to speak at the 2020 Folk Alliance International Music Conference and to perform with her keyboard accompanist Brigitte Demeter at the International Indigenous Music Summit in New Orleans.
 Kym’s singles get continual airplay on SiriusXM in the US and Canada and have charted on Canada’s National Aboriginal Top 40 Music Countdown more than once and remained there for several months, with ‘Sister Rain’ reaching #1 in 2015.
 Her single “For the People” was selected by Canada’s Truth and Reconciliation Commission for a compilation CD to educate Canadians about the Residential School Legacy and, after performing and interviewing LIVE on CBC’s national radio show The Current for a special broadcast on the issue of missing and murdered Indigenous women and girls, her song “Cleansing the Highway” was picked up by a Toronto composer who arranged it for orchestra and recorded it for her album.